 Pick Blue Lagoon if

-you have an early or late flight and want a stop on the way to or from the airport, you specifically care about the iconic milky-blue water for the photos, or you have already done Sky Lagoon on a previous trip and want to compare.
+you have an early or late flight and want a stop on the way to or from the airport, you specifically care about the milky-blue water for the photos, or you have already done Sky Lagoon on a previous trip and want to compare.

 The third option nobody mentions